MAKE YOUR OWN SHOP-CUT VENEER: Why It’s Easy to Like This Little-Known Woodworking Technique

 The work begins by resawing lumber to make your own thicker-than-usual veneer stock, but you don’t need a bandsaw to make it happen.
 I’ve used bandsaws before for jobs like this, but my table saw works well, too.
 Start by selecting a piece of wood about 1”-thick with an attractive grain pattern.
 Is your wood rough?
 Joint one face, then an edge before moving over to your table saw and slice the wood in half on edge.
 Most of my veneered panels are 6” to 10” wide when complete, so I start with boards that are 3” to 5” wide, sawing each one in half in two passes.
 Saw along one edge, flip the wood over, then complete the cut from the other edge.
 Each piece will be approximately 3/8” thick, depending on how wide your tablesaw blade is.

-Stunning, book-matched grain patterns are one of the best fringe benefits of creating your own veneered panels and now’s the time you’ll see this magic start to appear.
+Stunning, book-matched grain patterns – these are one of the best fringe benefits of creating your own veneered panels and now’s the time you’ll see this magic start to appear.
 Book matching refers to wood grain patterns that fan out in a mirror image along each side of a central glue line.
 Each board you’re splitting on your tablesaw is a book matched pair, and you’ll get beautiful results if you deal with them carefully.

 bookmatched panel installed